Find out how these tiny insects that feed on blood from the human scalp can spread from person to person, along with treatment options.

 Flammable products, such as kerosene or gasoline, should never be used to kill lice or to remove nits.

-Lice usually don't live past one day without feeding from a scalp, and eggs do not survive if they aren't incubated at the temperature near the scalp.
+Lice usually don't live past one day without feeding from a human scalp.
+And eggs can't survive without the temperature near the scalp.
 Therefore, the chance of lice surviving on household items is small.

-As a precaution you may clean items that the affected person has used in the previous two days.
+As a precaution, you may clean items that the affected person has used in the previous two days.
 Cleaning recommendations include the following:

-See your family doctor or pediatrician if you suspect your child has head lice.
-The best practice for determining if a child has an active head lice infestation is the identification of a live nymph or adult louse.
-Your doctor can carefully inspect your child's hair and, if necessary, examine suspect items under a microscope before confirming a diagnosis of head lice infestation.
+See your family's health care provider or pediatrician if you suspect that your child has head lice.
+The provider will examine your child's scalp and look for a live nymph or adult louse to determine if he or she has head lice.
+The provider can carefully inspect your child's hair.
+If necessary, the provider can examine suspect items under a microscope before confirming that head lice are present.